seancorfield/depstar/README.md

 If you want to see all of the files that are being copied into the JAR file, add `-v` or `--verbose` before or after the JAR filename.

+## Classpath

-`depstar` uses the classpath computed by `clojure`.
+By default, `depstar` uses the classpath computed by `clojure`.
-For example, add web assets into an uberjar by including an alias in your `deps.edn`:
+For example, you can add web assets into an uberjar by including an alias in your `deps.edn`:

 ```clj
 {:paths ["src"]